learnk8s/learnk8s.io/_blog/kubernetes-on-solar-plants/index.md

 Once you connect the car to one of their diagnostic tools, the data is extracted from the vehicle and ingested into a Kubernetes cluster that's designed to run in the cloud.

-Few days after the release, Redmonk amended the article to clarify the use of Kubernetes.
+A few days after the article's publication, Redmonk amended the article to clarify this.

 Even if the story was untrue and was just a result of a misunderstanding, it still makes you think.